JerryShao3234/BaccaratSimulator/README.md

 task4.sv and task5.sv are identical files which are the top level files for Quartus to build the project on.
 It describes the entire design using each of the files listed above.

+DE1_SoC.qsf contains the necessary pin assignments for Quartus and the DE1_SoC to connect the onboard hardware with the Verilog code.

 ## 4 Testbenches

 Each file has a testbench that simulates the design using ModelSim.
 Although not every possible case was simulated (there are far too many), random cases were chosen and tested.
+Each file's corresponding testbench has a "tb_" prefix in front of their respective file names.
 "Assert" statements were used with "$display" to allow for a more convienient viewing process.
 Of course, the waveform also exists in tandem with these terminal messages.